railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 account).
 The value of multi-currency transactions is then tracked in both currencies.

-For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.
+For this chapter you should start with a fresh database that includes demo data, with `Sales Management` installed and a generic chart of accounts.

 ..
 Copyright © Open Object Press.
 All rights reserved.